kirankumarrr/designPatterns/README.md

 ##  WHEN TO USE MODULAR PATTERN
 EXAMPLE :
-*Chef want to cook ,  he maintains different fridge:
+*Chef👨‍🍳 want to cook🍲 ,  he maintains different fridges:
-- 1. meat fridge
+- 1. meat fridge 🍖
-- 2. vegs fridge
+- 2. vegs fridge 🥔

 => uses its according whens its needed